From arthritic pain to ligament instabilities, there are many knee injuries that can prevent you from performing your best.

-Some customers have reported, however, that the material is a bit flimsy and that the Velcro strips wear out quickly.
+Some customers have reported, however, that the material is a bit flimsy and that the velcro strips wear out quickly.

-Pros: Made from breathable neoprene, features adjustable strap system, provides four-way compression, won’t slip, allows for full range of mobility
+Pros: Made from breathable neoprene, features fully adjustable strap system, provides four-way compression, won’t slip, allows for full range of mobility